top of page

-Through the program, students engage in a dynamic, hands-on learning journey that builds toward collective action:
+Through the program, students move through a learning journey that builds toward collective action:

-Build Skills for Change: Develop public speaking, storytelling, advocacy, and organizing skills.
+• Build Skills for Change: Strengthen public speaking, storytelling, advocacy, and civic engagement.

 Through interactive sessions and collaborative learning, students build critical thinking skills, civic awareness, and the confidence to lead change on issues that matter to them.